BlinkTagInc/gtfs-to-geojson/README.md

 ### agencies

 {Array} Specify the GTFS files to be imported in an `agencies` array.
 GTFS files can be imported via a `url` or a local `path`.

-Each file needs an `agency_key`, a short name you create that is specific to that GTFS file.
-For GTFS files that contain more than one agency, you only need to list each GTFS file once in the `agencies` array, not once per agency that it contains.

-To find an agency's GTFS file, visit [transitfeeds.com](http://transitfeeds.com).
-You can use the URL from the agency's website or you can use a URL generated from the transitfeeds.com API along with your API token.
+Each agency needs an `agencyKey`, a unique identifier for the GTFS file.

 - Specify a download URL: